Spending an early morning or an afternoon on the water

 For women, fit is not just about seat ergonomics.
-Women have a shorter reach than men, so new women’s kayaks have reconfigured cockpits that let women get their paddles into the water without needing yoga moves to reach over the gunwales.
-Kayaks for smaller paddlers are becoming more popular, and boats are being built that are light and maneuverable enough for women to load and unload from their car solo.
+Women often have a shorter reach than men, so new women’s kayaks have reconfigured cockpits that let those with shorter reach get their paddles into the water without needing yoga moves to reach over the gunwales.
+Kayaks for smaller paddlers are becoming more popular, and boats are being built that are light and maneuverable.

-Even carrying handles are being repositioned to make kayak carrying more comfortable for women.
+Even carrying handles are being repositioned to make kayak carrying more comfortable for all.